typescene/typescene.github.io/docs/guides/howto/advanced-activities.md

 #### Next steps

-* Refer to [Creating the UI](/docs/guides/ui) for information on how to define your application's views using UI components.
+* Refer to [Views](/docs/guides/concepts/views) for information on how to define your application's views using UI components.
-* Follow along with [Your first project](/docs/guides/first) to see a basic activity in action and start experimenting from there.
+* Follow along with the [Counter](/docs/guides/quickstart/counter) example to see a basic activity in action and start experimenting from there.